Japan celebrates new emperor with rare Tokyo parade | DW | 10.11.2019

 'Modern' royals

-Tens of thousands lined the streets of central Tokyo to catch a view of the royal couple, with some saying their younger age made them feel closer.
+Tens of thousands lined the streets of central Tokyo to catch a glimpse of the royal couple, with some saying their younger age made them feel closer.

 "The Emperor is a few years younger than me but belongs to the same generation, and I feel connected with him," Yukari Oshita told Agence France-Presse.
 "And Empress Masako is someone who can be a role model for modern women with full-time jobs."